Teenage drug use: is it safe?

 You could start by talking to your GP, your child’s school counsellor or teacher, or other school staff.
 GPs and other health professionals can suggest strategies and refer you to specialised services.

-Family members, friends and other adults that your child is close to might be able to help and support you and your child.
+Family members, friends and other adults that your child is close to might be able to support you and your child.
 Support for your whole family can be just as important as help for your child.

 Visit the Alcohol and Drug Foundation website for drug information, advice and counselling services in your state or territory.